craggASAP/Nicotinic_Receptor/ASAP5/README.md

 **Installation:**

-To install MATLAB you require a paid subscription from MATLAB for both PC and MacOS machine, the matlab code in this folder has been tested on a PC machines.
+To install MATLAB you require a paid subscription from MATLAB for both PC (Windows 10 or 11) and MacOS machine, the matlab code in this folder has been tested on a PC machines (Windows 10 or 11) and with MATLAB R2024a.
 You can isntall python at this link: https://www.python.org/downloads/, the python code in this folder as been tested on MacOS machine.